-The School of Pharmacy requires a typing skill of at least thirty words per minute.
+Many pharmacy programs require a typing skill of at least thirty words per minute.
 A course in typing cannot be counted as an elective.

 All students should consult their advisors in planning their programs as there are sometimes reasons for departing from the above program.
 Those students who plan to obtain a degree before entering one of the professional schools will need to modify the above program.
 Applicants to pharmacy school must take the Pharmacy College Admission Test, preferably in November or February of the academic year of application.